-Global warming is one of the greatest challenges of our time, so it’s imperative that we (society, the media, industry, and Yulu) champion innovative climate change breakthroughs by pushing them out on the front pages of media outlets everywhere, including, by popular vote, the frontpage of Reddit (65k votes to be exact).
+Global warming is one of the greatest challenges of our time, so it’s imperative that we (society, the media, industry, and Yulu) champion innovative climate change breakthroughs by pushing them out on the front pages of media outlets everywhere.
 When Carbon Engineering (CE) reached out to Yulu to develop and execute a strategic communications plan that would amplify its scalable solution for removing CO₂ from the atmosphere, we saw the groundbreaking impact that sharing its story could have.

-It may take years to track the environmental impact of CE’s PR launch, but the role Yulu has and continues to play in building CE’s name and influence within the clean energy, climate change and investor space is notable and quantifiable.
-Within the first month of official launch, CE’s story and technology was covered in more than 400 media outlets, reaching more than 1.9 billion people in 25 countries worldwide while yielding strong investor interest.
+It may take years to track the environmental impact of CE’s media launch, but the role Yulu has and continues to play in building CE’s name and influence within the climate change space is notable and quantifiable.
+Within the first month of official launch, CE’s story and technology was covered in more than 400 media outlets, reaching more than 1.9 billion people in 25 countries worldwide, while also yielding strong investor interest.

-CE’s scalable and cost-effective solution for removing CO₂ from the air and converting it into fuel can easily go down as one of the greatest scientific breakthroughs in climate change in the last decade, yet the company was largely unknown, particularly in the energy sector.
+CE’s scalable and cost-effective solution for removing CO₂ from the air can easily go down as one of the greatest scientific breakthroughs in climate change in the last decade, yet the company was largely unknown.
 This eight year old company, backed by Bill Gates and Murray Edwards, was predominantly seen as an R&D company, despite removing CO₂ from the air and converting it into fuel at its pilot plant every day.
 CE engaged Yulu to raise the company’s profile internationally, communicate its position as the global leader in carbon capture at scale, and support the company in reaching its aggressive funding goals.

 Yulu recognized the communications potential for Carbon Engineering, an eight-year-old company backed by Bill Gates, and the compelling narrative that could be developed around the company’s exponential growth and innovation to support investment.
 The timely hook for the launch was the publication of new research, which proved CO₂ can be removed from the atmosphere for less than $100USD per ton using CE’s Direct Air Capture (DAC) technology.
 With $100USD per ton considered the threshold for making carbon capture cost-effective, this landmark research put CE’s DAC technology on the map as a feasible solution to climate change for the first time.